 I went to Wakodahatchee and if course the Great Blue herons are well underway in their nesting activities in fact most will be leaving their nest soon the same is true of the Anhinga.

-Both of these birds tend start early in January and February and by the time the rest of the birds decide to nest the Great Blue Herons are ready to fly the coup so to speak.
+to nest the Great Blue Herons are ready to fly the coup so to speak.
 There is however lots of other activity as the male Red-wing Blackbirds perch and flash their red and chase after the females.
 The females perch too and some are quite beautiful in their breeding colors.

 Here too there are signs of Tri-colored Herons trying to attract mates and lots of nest building here too and with the Green Herons and the Cattle Egrets too.